Elimcodes/introduction/README.md

 Hello there!

-My name is Elim and I'm interested in Front-End Development and Python programming.
+My name is Elim.
+I am interested in Front-End Development, and Python programming!